Facts about Jersey - Channel Islands

 One of my favourite places to visit is Jersey the largest of the Channel Islands.
 Jersey is a self-governing dependency of the United Kingdom and lies in the bay of St Malo with the French coastline being just 19 miles away and some 85 miles from the English coast.

-Jersey has its own democratically elected parliament under a constitutional monarchy, with its own financial, legal and judicial systems.
-Jersey has its own bank notes and coins and uses the pound.
+Jersey has a democratically elected parliament under a constitutional monarchy, with its own financial, legal and judicial systems.
+Jersey has its own banknotes and coins and uses the pound.
 Visitors can spend UK pounds.
-It does not have VAT as it is not in the European Union but does charge a 5% (2017) purchase tax on goods.
+It does not have VAT as it is not in the European Union but it does charge a 5% (2017) purchase tax on goods.
 Prices for some items can be lower than in the UK although food costs tend to be higher.
-Jersey has to import many everyday things which can increase some costs but with the lower purchase tax this often balances out.
+Jersey has to import many everyday things which can increase some costs, but with the lower purchase tax, this often balances out.

-Banking and tourism play an important role in the Jersey economy and with many people in banking earning high wages and the limited availability of property pushes property prices so high that for most Jersey people today the hope of owning their own home is merely a dream.
+Banking and tourism play an important role in the Jersey economy.
+With many people in banking earning high wages, and the limited availability of property pushes property prices so high that for most Jersey people today the hope of owning their own home is merely a dream.